JesuisNino/Sentiment_Analysis/README.md

     * `python -m nltk.downloader stopwords`
 3. This is also necessary for stopwords list working:
     * `python -m nltk.downloader punkt`
+4. For the features selection, I used nltk.pos_tag to tag all the phrase words.
+Based on the tags, I used several way to select features.
+Thus, for installing pos_tag, please do:
+    * `python -m nltk.downloader averaged_perceptron_tagger`
-4. If they are still not working.
+5. If they are still not working.
 Maybe just download them on the official website.
 Google them is also a good idea.

 # Usage
 See below for a quickstart guide: